Exact and Approximate Unitary 2-Designs: Constructions and Applications: Approximate construction

-{}From Lemma~\ref{thm:pauli-twirl}, it can be deduced that applying a Pauli-twirl to any channel yields a Pauli channel, and the cost of this is $\mathcal{O}(n)$ gates.
-In order to convert an arbitrary Pauli channel into a good approximation of a depolarizing channel, we add slightly more than $\mathcal{O}(n)$ further twirling operations to approximately uniformize the probabilities associated with each $P_a$ for all $a \neq 1$.
+Our construction first applies a Pauli-twirl to the superoperator, which consists of $O(n)$ gates and results in a superoperator that is a linear combination of Pauli channels of the form $\rho \mapsto P_a \rho P_a$.
+In order to convert an arbitrary Pauli channel into a good approximation of a depolarizing channel, we shall add slightly more than $O(n)$ further twirling operations to approximately uniformize the probabilities associated with each $P_a$ for all $a \neq 1$.
+The process consists of a series of repetitions of the procedure in Figure~\ref{fig:uniform} (where the operation \textit{conjugating the first qubit by a random XOR} is defined in Figure~\ref{RandomXor}).